Mordecai Sheftall: American Revolution

-From the outbreak of the Revolution, Sheftall was prominently identified with the Patriot cause, vocally opposing the 1765 Stamp Act imposed by the British Parliament.
-He became chairman of "the Parochial Committee," organized to regulate the internal affairs of Savannah, and composed of patriots opposed to the royal government; his appointment has been taken by some to indicate the level of high standing Sheftall enjoyed among both Jews and Gentiles.
-In 1777 Sheftall was appointed commissary-general to the troops of Georgia and to the Continental troops also; in October of the following year he became "Deputy Commissary of Issues in South Carolina and Georgia"; and he figured as a staff-officer in the Continental line of the Georgia brigade during the war.
-Major General Robert Howe gave him the rank of colonel as a result.
-Sheftall appointed his son Sheftall as his assistant.
-When British forces attacked Savannah in late 1778, Sheftall not only took an active part in its defense, but he also advanced considerable sums of money (including loans) for the Patriot cause.
-After the city was occupied, he and his son were captured by the British.
-As a consequence of refusing to renounce his loyalty to the Patriot cause, the British took him to the prison ship Nancy with his son Sheftall and kept him there as a prisoner of war.
+From the early years of the American Revolution, Sheftall was a supporter of the Patriot cause, vocally opposing the passage of the Stamp Act 1765 by the Parliament of Great Britain.
+He became chairman of the Parochial Committee of Savannah, a Patriot organization which was organized as a local affiliate of the Sons of Liberty; his appointment has been taken by some to indicate the level of high standing Sheftall enjoyed among both Jews and non-Jews in Georgia.
+The American Revolutionary War broke out in 1775, and in 1777 Sheftall was appointed commissary general to the American troops in Georgia.
+In October 1778 he was appointed "Deputy Commissary of Issues in South Carolina and Georgia"; during this period Sheftall served as a staff officer in the Continental Army's Georgia Line.

-On the ship, he refused to eat the pork the British gave to him, due to his keeping of kosher dietary restrictions.
+Major General Robert Howe promoted Sheftall to colonel; the newly promoted officer appointed his son Sheftall as his aide-de-camp.
+Sheftall took part in the unsuccessful defense of Savannah on December 29, 1778, where he and his son were taken prisoner by the British.
+Due to refusing to renounce their loyalty to the Patriot cause, Sheftall and his son were imprisoned onboard the prison ship Nancy.
+Onboard Nancy, Sheftall refused to eat the pork given to him in keeping with kosher dietary restrictions.
 To taunt him, his guards allegedly smeared his cutlery in pork grease, knowing he would refuse to use it.
-While Sheftall was on Nancy, another prisoner jumped overboard in an attempt to escape.
-The man drowned, and his body was brought back on the ship.
-Sheftall offered to pay almost all the money he had to have the man buried.
-On February 25, 1779, Sheftall was told he would be released.
-He actually was released that June.
+While Sheftall was imprisoned on Nancy, another prisoner jumped overboard in an attempt to escape.
+The man drowned, and his body was brought back on the ship; Sheftall offered to pay almost all the money he had to have the man buried.
+On February 25, 1779, Sheftall was told he would be released, but he was only released in June.
 However, on his way north, he was captured again and sent to the British colony of Antigua.
 Sheftall, however, negotiated a prisoner exchange, and was released in April 1780.

-Due to the British occupation of Savannah, Sheftall and Sheftall traveled to New York, before moving to Philadelphia.
+Due to the British occupation of Savannah, Sheftall and his son traveled to New York City before moving to Philadelphia.
 The British had confiscated his property during their occupation of Savannah, and his loans that he gave for the defense of Georgia were never paid back.
 However, he opened a shipping business from Philadelphia, and tried his hand at privateering, in 1781.
 The latter failed, but he was called back to Georgia the same year, to Agent for the State of Georgia for Purchasing Clothing.
 In 1782, he was a witness at the court-martial of Robert Howe, where it was being decided if he was at fault for failing to defend Savannah, back in 1779.
 With the British evacuating Savannah on July 11, that same year, Sheftall returned to his Savannah and his family.